Skip to Main Content

 Speech & Drama

-I believe that communication, in all its forms is the most basic and essential life skill.
-A confident speaker can share their ideas, dreams, values, and goals, as well as instruct and impart their knowledge in all stages of life.
 My teaching mission is to assist students of all ages to be the best they can be in their clarity of articulation and speaking confidence.
-I tailor my lessons to meet the individual needs, interests and goals of the students.
+Lessons are tailored to meet the individual needs, interests, and goals of the students.

-For more information and to register for 2024, please contact me on robyn@speakwell.co.nz or 027 2018766
+For more information and to register for 2026, please contact me on robyn@speakwell.co.nz or 027 2018766

 Pasifika Alo Fa’atasi (PAF)